Newfoundland (Island) Towns, Villages & Hamlets.

 - St. Anthony Bight: I visited St. Anthony Bight when I visited St. Carols in April of 2010.
 I never posted a picture from St. Anthony Bight.

 - Goose Cove: Arriving in St. Anthony early one day, I drove the 6km out to Goose Cove in April of 2010.
 It was a nice, scenic little community.
-I've since been back & will probably post more Goose Cove pictures in the future.
+In July of 2015, I hiked a bit of the worthwhile trail at the end of town (the Pumley Cove Trail).

 Goose Cove, 2010.